a salute to Palette de Bine of Mont Tremblant, Quebec

 Mont Tremblant is a scenic 90-minute drive from Montreal’s international airport, and normally, I would have doddled my way along taking pictures.
 But it was pouring rain for the entire journey, so I quickly made my way to this tiny piece of chocolate heaven and learned much in my two-hour visit.

 Christine works with cocoa beans from 6-8 origins at any given point in time.
 At the time of my visit, she had beans on hand from Tanzania, two different Guatemala farms, Peru, Bolivia, Belize, and Haiti.
-Christine looks for the opportunity to work with women in the world of cocoa, and is happy to be working with a new women’s cocoa cooperative in Haiti that has 1,500 farmers participating in the program.
+Christine looks for opportunities to work with women in the world of cocoa, and is happy to be working with a women’s cocoa cooperative in Haiti that has 1,500 farmers participating in the program.

 When Palette de Bine won an international award for its Haitian bar, it really helped raise the profile of Haitian cocoa beans among the chocolate community, and in turn has helped the Haitian cocoa farmers and the economy of the country.
 “Sustainability is the key component to what we do,” says Christine.
 “We use only organic beans, and if I can’t see the faces of my farmers, I will not buy the beans.”

-What is really different about the chocolate making process at Palette de Bine is that after the cocoa has been roasted, winnowed, and refined in a melanger, Christine adds either locally produced maple sugar or organic cane sugar from Paraguay, forms the chocolate into large blocks, and then ages them for at least two weeks.
+What is notable about the chocolate making process at Palette de Bine is that after the cocoa has been roasted, winnowed, and refined in a melanger, Christine adds either locally produced maple sugar or organic cane sugar from Paraguay, forms the chocolate into large blocks, and then ages them for at least two weeks.

 “Aging the chocolate helps reduce the astringency of the chocolate and cool down the acidity,” explains Christine.
 As beans from different origins have distinctly different flavour notes, the labour-intensive process for each origin differs.
 The result is that each bar you experience at Palette de Bine sings with its own unique flavour.
-As Christine is largely a Purist in the way she creates her chocolate (those who have read volume I of Chocolatour will recall that I tried to categorize chocolatiers and chocolate makers according to their prevalent style), all the ingredients in Palette de Bine products are pure and true to the bean, dairy-free, nut-free, soya-feee, and vegan.
+As Christine is largely a Purist in the way she creates her chocolate (those who have read volume I of Chocolatour will recall that I tried to categorize chocolatiers and chocolate makers according to their prevalent style), all the ingredients in Palette de Bine products are pure and true to the bean, dairy-free, nut-free, soya-free, and vegan.

 The 70% Maple Bar (Bines L’erable) and the 70% Balsam Fir Bar (Sapin) feature local ingredients and offer unique flavours that enhance, not overpower, the cacao.
 The wood grain seen on the chocolate bars is the same wood grain seen on (some of) the thin cardboard packaging that features eco-friendly ink.